Good Earth Farm | ![]() |

 sweet.
 These will be ready to eat in July from a spring transplant.
 The Napa

 cabbage is used in East Asian cuisine in China, Japan, and Korea.
-A brief online research indicates that the word
+Brief online research indicates that the word

 "napa" is a colloquial translation from the Japanese for the leaves